2025–26 DFB-Pokal

-The 2025–26 DFB-Pokal is the 83rd season of the annual German football cup competition.
-Sixty-four teams participate in the competition, including all teams from the previous year's Bundesliga and 2.
+The 2025–26 DFB-Pokal was the 83rd season of the annual German football cup competition.
+Sixty-four teams participated in the competition, including all teams from the previous year's Bundesliga and 2.
 Bundesliga.
-The competition began on 15 August 2025 with the first of six rounds and will end on 23 May 2026 with the final at the Olympiastadion in Berlin, a nominally neutral venue, which has hosted the final since 1985.
+The competition began on 15 August 2025 with the first of six rounds and ended on 23 May 2026 with the final at the Olympiastadion in Berlin, a nominally neutral venue, which has hosted the final since 1985.
 The DFB-Pokal is considered the second-most important club title in German football after the Bundesliga championship.
 The DFB-Pokal is run by the German Football Association (DFB).

-VfB Stuttgart are the defending champions.
+Bayern Munich won a record 21st title, and a first title since 2020, after defeating defending champions VfB Stuttgart 3–0 in the final.

-The winner of the DFB-Pokal earns automatic qualification for the group stage of the 2026–27 edition of the UEFA Europa League.
-If they have already qualified for the UEFA Champions League through position in the Bundesliga, then the spot will go to the team in sixth, and the league's UEFA Conference League play-off round spot will go to the team in seventh.
-The winners will also host the 2026 edition of the DFL-Supercup at the start of the next season, and will face the champions of the 2025–26 Bundesliga.
+The winner of the DFB-Pokal would normally have earned automatic qualification for the league phase of the 2026–27 edition of the UEFA Europa League.
+However, Bayern had already qualified for the UEFA Champions League as winners of the Bundesliga, so their spot went to the team in sixth place, while the league's UEFA Conference League play-off round spot went to the seventh-placed team.
+Bayern also qualified for the 2026 edition of the Franz Beckenbauer Supercup at the start of the next season, where they will face the runners-up of the 2025–26 Bundesliga, Borussia Dortmund.